UnionOfRAD/li3_behaviors/README.md

 the name of the current model class as its first and the instance of the behavior as a second parameter.

-This is usefull if you i.e. need to query the model for results or when you want to retrieve configuration from the behavior.
+This is useful if you i.e. need to query the model for results or when you want to retrieve configuration from the behavior.

 The example below shows how we expose a token generation method to the model.